 As far as I remember, there was no one who claimed to utter one complete sentence in His presence.
 Of course, there were some arrogant souls who reached the Land of Promise and sought His audience for the sake of argument, debate, or dispute.
 Even such people were graciously permitted to go to Him.
 Very often it happened, however, that the moment they heard His voice saying, “Please come in,” they would enter His room, prostrate themselves, and then remain seated, unable to utter a word.
 Thus they were transformed and went home sincere and full of love and faith.
 There were, of course, some exceptional cases.
 Some of the

-nonbelievers experienced the same feeling of overwhelming spiritual power but on going home declared, “We were bewitched.”
+non-believers experienced the same feeling of overwhelming spiritual power but on going home declared, “We were bewitched.”

 Bahá’u’lláh’s imprisonment in the walled city of ‘Akká for nine years became a source of deep sorrow to the beloved Master, ‘Abdu’l-Bahá.
 Therefore, He purchased land between two rivers and planted some flowers and trees there.
 Later this place became known as the Garden of Riḍván (Paradise).
 The work involved in constructing this garden took six or seven years to complete.
 But Bahá’u’lláh would not accept the proposal of even visiting the place.
 Outwardly He was a prisoner and refused to go without the permission of the state.
 ‘Abdu’l-Bahá asked the mufti of ‘Akká to speak to Bahá’u’lláh.
 He instructed him to enter His room and not to leave unless and until He agreed to visit the garden.
 The officials of the government did not have the slightest objection to His going there.